 Karel Zeman was a beloved Czechoslovakian filmmaker, designer, puppeteer, and animator.
-Often dubbed the “Czech Méliès”, his museum in Prague is an excellent pick for an interactive museum, especially for those bringing young kids.
-The museum has a great destination for sightseeing options for all to enjoy.
+Often dubbed the “Czech Méliès,” his museum in Prague is an excellent pick for an interactive museum, especially for those bringing young kids.
+The museum is a great destination for sightseeing options for all to enjoy.

 Kids can learn about the best Czech filmmakers, whose animation and cinematic tactics have influenced – and continue to influence – filmmakers like Tim Burton, Terry Gilliam, and other current household names.

 It won’t just be the kids who have a good time, either!
 Everyone can fly through the air on horseback and walk on the moon like in the landmark fantasy film Baron Práil (The Fabulous Baron Munchausen)!
 Ride the flying machine from Vynález zkázy (Invention for Destruction) and meet the wooly mammoth from Cesta do pravěku (Journey to Prehistory)!

 Karel Zeman’s legacy is preserved and championed at this marvelous museum, which hosts different public and school programs, including animation classes.

 Additionally, the museum is in the process of digitizing all of Karel Zeman’s films in stages.
 The museum’s on-site store sells previously released Zeman DVDs, cinema, animation, and other Zeman-related items.

 The Czech Museum of Music in Prague houses the Heritage Museum of Czech Music.
 Its collection has approximately 700,000 musical items, making it one of the world’s most comprehensive.